linknoid/StarsScreensaver/README.txt

 PageUp and PageDown: Change the number of stars.
 Keypad + and -: Change the size of stars.
 Delete: Resets all the above parameters to default values.
+A key: Turns anti-aliasing on and off.
+Turning it on uses more processing power to make it look better, so if it is running jerky try turning off antialiasing.
+Tab: Switches between multiple monitors